MicrosoftDocs/cpp-docs/docs/windows/windows-runtime-and-managed-templates-cpp-component-extensions.md

 ### Examples

 It is possible to instantiate a generic type with a managed type template parameter, but you cannot instantiate a managed template with a generic type template parameter.
 This is because generic types are resolved at runtime.
-For more information, see [Generics and Templates (Visual C++)](../windows/generics-and-templates-visual-cpp.md).
+For more information, see [Generics and Templates (C++/CLI)](../windows/generics-and-templates-visual-cpp.md).

 ```cpp
 // managed_templates.cpp